coderknot/tech-questions/README.md

 #### By _**John Carr**_

 ## Description
-Tech Questions and Answers is a website where users may ask tech-based questions and receive answers.
+Tech Questions and Answers provides a forum for tech-related questions and answers.
+Users may ask questions and receive answers.
+Users may also provide answers to others!

 ## Setup / Installation Requirements